 Their first school month began with Mariellen teaching the student body made up of 9 students in one nursery school classroom at the present site in West Irondequoit.
 Thus, the dream took shape and SSLC was born.
 In January, 1995, approval was granted by NYS Department of Education and Department of Health to service children with special needs.
 The student body increased to 26 in the classroom plus 25 in the community.
 New staff from several different disciplines were added.

 SSLC soon was recognized as a very special place -- where caring and learning, child laughter and joy, and children, with and without special needs, could learn together and be happy.
 News of SSLC spread throughout the community and the enrollment for early childhood and community services increased for the second year of operation.
-Additional staff were added that year to help provide services.

 This incredible growth and demand for our services is driven by our mission to be the advocate and leader in teh development and implementation of inclusionary services for children of all ages and backgrounds through the design of programs that meet the child's ever changing needs.